Techtonica/curriculum/projects/minimal-api-project.md

 2. Participants will submit and present project by assigned date.

 ## Setup Instructions
-Use the Terminal to navigate around the file system and creating new folders and files.
-Refer to the lesson on [Shell Commands](https://docs.google.com/presentation/d/1LuOLcpSAtNQlbULx9nWgXJNhgWQlfQ4nzLWQ0DuuPQk/edit?usp=sharing) if you need guidance on using the Terminal.

-When you get to the steps below that ask you to initialize a git repo and track files using git, refer to the lesson on [Git and Version Control](https://docs.google.com/presentation/d/1znMOomkIkAkFKIz2e6t5tLpyzObKqOwfd90fsixSiec/edit?usp=sharing) if you need guidance.

-Navigate to the `techtonica-labs` folder located in your Desktop.
-Create a new folder called `getting-started-with-node` within the `techtonica-labs` folder.
-Navigate to `getting-started-with-node`.
-Initialize `getting-started-with-node` as a git repository.

-If you have questions, do not disturb other pairs until you have spent 15-20 minutes troubleshooting within your own pair.
-Post a message on the #help channel in Slack if you and your pair partner are still stuck after 15-20 minutes.
-Be sure to format your question using the template we practiced in the [Asking Good Questions](https://docs.google.com/presentation/d/1O45nkq2bZX4ZDenmmA1lJ3iTvI80RXiPuOX2w__6Ykw/edit?usp=sharing) lesson.

 ## Project Instructions

 ### Starter Code
-[Here is a link to the starter code for this lab exercise](http://www.google.com) OR There is no starter code for this project
+1. [download express app ](https://github.com/expressjs/generator) and follow the readme, but use the path /my-project-folder-name/express-api instead of /tmp/foo
+.
+2. Initialize your new project folder for git, and get your GitHub upstream repo ready so you can save and push as you make progress on your project.
+You will be submitting your GitHub repo link once you finish.

+-----

 ### Project

------

 #### Part 1 - Thing they will do (should match Basic Requirement 1 from above)

-**First step**
+**NodeJS**
 Etiam eleifend est ac auctor pretium.
 Pellentesque eu quam urna.
 Morbi mattis purus at iaculis ornare.
 Sed id felis felis.
-Etiam euismod ante vel augue dictum, sed finibus arcu iaculis.
-Suspendisse maximus congue pharetra.
-Phasellus at sem vel sapien tincidunt porttitor vitae sit amet quam.
-Praesent sodales nisl elit, id vehicula nulla faucibus vel.

-[Add screenshots or images whenever possible](https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to clarify what you mean, and so participants can verify they've done the task correctly.

-**Second step**
+Etiam euismod

+**ExpressJS*
 Etiam eleifend est ac auctor pretium.
 Pellentesque eu quam urna.
 Morbi mattis purus at iaculis ornare.
 Sed id felis felis.
-Etiam euismod ante vel augue dictum, sed finibus arcu iaculis.
-Suspendisse maximus congue pharetra.
-Phasellus at sem vel sapien tincidunt porttitor vitae sit amet quam.
-Praesent sodales nisl elit, id vehicula nulla faucibus vel.

-[Add screenshots or images whenever possible](https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to clarify what you mean, and so participants can verify they've done the task correctly.

-**Third step**
-Etiam eleifend est ac auctor pretium.
-Pellentesque eu quam urna.
-Morbi mattis purus at iaculis ornare.
-Sed id felis felis.
-Etiam euismod ante vel augue dictum, sed finibus arcu iaculis.
-Suspendisse maximus congue pharetra.
-Phasellus at sem vel sapien tincidunt porttitor vitae sit amet quam.
-Praesent sodales nisl elit, id vehicula nulla faucibus vel.

-[Add screenshots or images whenever possible](https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to clarify what you mean, and so participants can verify they've done the task correctly.
+Etiam euismod

+**SQL**
+- create a new DB instance on elephantsql.com

+**.env**
+- save all details from your database onto you project securely, making them into variables usable in your js files.

+**Data Models**
+- Draw a clear data model digitally or by hand, and add the picture to a project README.md

+**Relational Databases**
+Etiam eleifen

+**Database Migrations**
+Etiam eleifen

+**Unit Tests**
+- Create at least one passing unit test for each API endpoint.
 -----

 #### Part 2 - Thing they will do (should match Basic Requirement 2 from above)

 **First step**
 Etiam eleifend est ac auctor pretium.
 Pellentesque eu quam urna.
 Morbi mattis purus at iaculis ornare.
 Sed id felis felis.
-Etiam euismod ante vel augue dictum, sed finibus arcu iaculis.
-Suspendisse maximus congue pharetra.
-Phasellus at sem vel sapien tincidunt porttitor vitae sit amet quam.
-Praesent sodales nisl elit, id vehicula nulla faucibus vel.

-[Add screenshots or images whenever possible](https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to clarify what you mean, and so participants can verify they've done the task correctly.

-**Second step**
-Etiam eleifend est ac auctor pretium.
-Pellentesque eu quam urna.
-Morbi mattis purus at iaculis ornare.
-Sed id felis felis.
-Etiam euismod ante vel augue dictum, sed finibus arcu iaculis.
-Suspendisse maximus congue pharetra.
-Phasellus at sem vel sapien tincidunt porttitor vitae sit amet quam.
-Praesent sodales nisl elit, id vehicula nulla faucibus vel.

-[Add screenshots or images whenever possible](https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to clarify what you mean, and so participants can verify they've done the task correctly.

-**Third step**
-Etiam eleifend est ac auctor pretium.
-Pellentesque eu quam urna.
-Morbi mattis purus at iaculis ornare.
-Sed id felis felis.
-Etiam euismod ante vel augue dictum, sed finibus arcu iaculis.
-Suspendisse maximus congue pharetra.
-Phasellus at sem vel sapien tincidunt porttitor vitae sit amet quam.
-Praesent sodales nisl elit, id vehicula nulla faucibus vel.

-[Add screenshots or images whenever possible](https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository) to clarify what you mean, and so participants can verify they've done the task correctly.
+Etiam euismod
 -----

 ### Questions to Consider